zynga/BossAlienMediaPlayer/README.md

 * Production: Run `start_bamp_prod.sh`.
 The script will use your computer IP, but if there is more than one, it will return and tell you to pass the IP you want as a command line argument.
 We suggest you use the first one it appears.
 Check in this script that `SERVER_NAME` is set to the correct domain the production server will have.
 This version runs on `https://yourdomain`, and should be accessible there.
 You need to set up ssl certificates.
 * Read Backing up data section to know what to back up regularly
 * Read SSL Certificates to know where the certificates come from
+* A stream will be available at `http://yourdomain:8000/bamp`.
+Type in this url to a browser or a media player to begin streaming.

 ## Backing up data